 All of our product candidates, if approved, will compete with a range of therapeutic treatments that are either in development or currently marketed.
 We are aware of companies that have advanced adenosine A2A receptor antagonists into early- or late-stage clinical development for non-oncology indications, primarily Parkinson's disease.
-These companies include Merck & Co., Inc. and Acorda Therapeutics, Inc.(through its acquisition of Biotie Therapies Corp in 2016).
+These companies include Merck & Co., Inc. that has evaluated preladenant in Parkinson's disease.
 In addition, Kyowa Hakko Kirin Pharma, Inc. has approval in Japan for an adenosine A2A receptor antagonist for use in Parkinson's disease and is currently conducting a Phase 3 study in the United States for Parkinson's disease.
-Within oncology, Palobiofarma SL has initiated a Phase 1 dose finding clinical trial with an adenosine A2A antagonist in lung cancer patients.
-Novartis has announced an exclusive licensing agreement with Palobiofarma.
-AstraZeneca plc has recently licensed a preclinical A2A antagonist for use in cancer therapy from Heptares, Inc. In addition, Redoxtherapies, Inc., which was acquired by Juno Therapeutics, is developing an A2A receptor antagonist for cancer.
+Within oncology, Novartis has announced an exclusive licensing agreement with Palobiofarma SL and is conducting a Phase 1 trial.
+AstraZeneca plc has licensed a preclinical A2A antagonist for use in cancer therapy from Heptares, Inc. Merck KgaA has entered into a pre-clinical collaboration with Domain Therapeutics Inc. to develop programs targeting the adenosine pathway.
+In addition, Redoxtherapies, Inc., which was acquired by Juno Therapeutics and Arcus Biosciences, Inc. are developing A2A receptor antagonists for cancer.
+Astra Zeneca and Bristol-Myers Squib have initiated clinical trials with anti-CD73 antibodies in cancer patients.
 More generally, in the field of immuno-oncology, there are large pharmaceutical companies with approved products or products in late-stage development that target other immune checkpoints, including PD-1, PD-L1 or CTLA-4.
 These companies include Bristol-Myers Squibb (nivolumab, ipilimumab), Merck (pembrolizumab), Genentech (atezolizumab) and AstraZeneca (durvalumab, tremelimumab).
-Also, AstraZeneca and MedImmune LLC have recently announced the initiation of a Phase 1 study with an anti-CD73 antibody.
-Bristol-Myers Squibb also announced the development of an anti-CD73 antibody.
-Finally, Janssen Pharmaceuticals, Inc. and AbbVie Inc. are co-marketing Imbruvica (ibrutinib), which is a small molecule inhibitor of the kinase BTK that has also been reported to inhibit ITK.
+Also, AstraZeneca and MedImmune LLC have announced the initiation of a Phase 1 study with an anti-CD73 antibody.
+Bristol-Myers Squib also announced the development of an anti-CD73 antibody that is now in clinical trials.
+Arcus has a CD73 inhibitor in preclinical development.
+Janssen Pharmaceuticals, Inc. and AbbVie Inc. are co-marketing Imbruvica (ibrutinib), which is a small molecule inhibitor of the kinase BTK that has also been reported to inhibit ITK.